kevinolega/callcentertrainingtips/_posts/2018-07-11-call-simulation.md

 **Clarify**.

 So you calling regarding...
-Rephrase the situation or the customer concern.
+Rephrase the situation or customer concern.
 Just to make sure I understand the situation correctly.
 Rephrase the situation.
 You may further clarify by asking did I get that correctly?

 **Probe**.

-Can you tell me more about your.
+Can you tell me more about you.
 Insert issue or problem you are experiencing.

 **Apologize**.